jiang3128/SearchPokemonApp-VTech/README.md

-# nateapp
+# Pokemon Search App - from VTech Google Developer Student Clubs

-A new Flutter project.
+A Flutter project that demonstrated during the workshop on 2022 Feb, 02 by Nathaniel Chai.

 ## Getting Started